Asymptotic symmetries and soft charges of fractons: Introduction

-together with the conservation equation $\dot \rho + \pd_{i}\pd_{j} J^{ij} = 0$.
-Using these conservation laws one can infer that isolated charges are immobile, but dipoles can move in restricted ways in accordance with dipole conservation.
 The mediator of the interaction, the analog of the electromagnetic field, is a gauge theory of rank two tensors given by an electric(-like) field $E^{ij}$ and magnetic(-like) field $B^{ij} = \epsilon^{imn}\pd_{m}A\indices{_{n}^{j}}$, see \eqref{eq:action} for the action.
 The so called scalar charge gauge theory~\cite{Pretko:2016kxt,Pretko:2016lgv} has a gauge symmetry $\vd A_{ij} = \pd_{i}\pd_{j}\lambda$ and shares features with electrodynamics (abelian gauge symmetry), general relativity~\cite{Pretko:2017fbf} (rank two tensors) and partially massless gravity~\cite{Bidussi:2021nmp} (higher derivative gauge transformations).
+Its relation to microscopic lattice models is reviewed in Appendix D of~\cite{Pretko:2016lgv}.

 Motivated by recent advances in the understanding of the infrared behavior of gauge theories (see~\cite{Strominger:2017zoo} for a review), we will analyze the asymptotic structure, symmetries and charges of this fracton gauge theory.
 This is a subtle endeavor since: \begin{itemize} \item The energy of an electric monopole, the most fundamental solution of the theory, is divergent as $E \sim \lim_{r \to \infty} r$~\cite{Pretko:2016lgv,Pretko:2016kxt}.
-This infinite energy is generic and a putative unphysical feature of this theory. \item Due to the explicit $x^{i}$ factor the dipole charge $d^{i}$ needs to handled with care.
+This infinite energy is generic and a putative unphysical feature of this theory, that emerges for any charge distribution with nonzero total charge. \item Due to the explicit $x^{i}$ factor the dipole charge $d^{i}$ needs to handled with care.
 For large $x^{i}$ one needs to assure that the dipole charge remains finite and that its action on the fields preserves the allowed asymptotic conditions.\footnote{For further insightful remarks and an interesting complementary analysis of dipole charges, see~\cite{Gorantla:2022eem}.} \end{itemize} We will show that the implementation of a consistent set of asymptotic conditions, together with a careful treatment of the boundary terms, resolves both of these issues.